-Becoming the USA Basketball Youth & Sport Development coach director in May 2016, Showalter is a 10-time USA Basketball gold medalist head coach while serving as head coach of USA men's U16 and U17 national teams from 2009-2018.
+Becoming the USA Basketball Youth & Sport Development coach director in May 2016, Showalter is a 10-time USA Basketball gold medalist head coach who served as head coach of USA men's U16 and U17 national teams from 2009-2018.

 Showalter led the 2018 USA Basketball Men’s U17 National Team to a 7-0 record and gold medal at the 2018 FIBA U17 World Cup.
 In recognition of his leadership, he was named as a co-recipient of the 2018 USA Basketball Developmental Coach of the Year award, an honor he shared with USA U17 women's head coach Carla Berube.